I am frequently asked what gear I use so here goes!

 Bags : MindShift Backlight 26L, Domke F2, Think Tank Urban Disguise 500, Tenba Cooper 13 Slim

-For Travel I would typically take the following - the items in bold above
+For Travel I would typically take the items in bold above.

 Tripods are an invaluable piece of kit and there are many reasons why using one is good practice in addition to those occasions when you are shooting at longer shutter speeds.
 A tripod slows you down allowing you to view the scene more carefully and fine tune your composition.
 It obviously ensures camera shake free images but also helps when you are using ND Graduated filters.
 It's probably fair to say there is no perfect tripod as the balance of rigidity, weight, size and cost is nigh on impossible to achieve.
 Many people fall into the trap of buying cheaper tripods then finding their limitations and after perhaps one or two more models eventually buy the tripod they should have bought in the first place!